-I had the chance to talk to our kids’ instructors as well as to the director of Northstar’s Ultimate 4 program, Keith Goff, about his philosophies of teaching kids to ski.
-Everyone shared their unique perspectives about what they hope to accomplish with kids in ski school.
+I had the chance to talk to our kids’ instructors as well as to the director of Northstar’s program, Keith Goff, about his philosophies of teaching kids to ski.
+Everyone shared unique perspectives about what they hope to accomplish with kids in ski school.
 After those conversations as well as our family’s experiences in over 5 seasons of ski school, here are the reasons why ski school is definitely worth it for kids.

 Why Ski School is Worth It for Kids

 1. Kids Learn to Ski with Proper Technique